Small investment companies have advantages; it’s just a matter of recognizing those advantages and making the most of the position they're in.

 And referring again to third parties, they can help you adopt and migrate to new systems, should time or lack of expertise be a concern.

-You need a cloud-based setup.
 Find solutions that automate, expedite, customize, and improve data and reporting quality.
-If any of these considerations increase efficiency and help improve the client experience, then you’re on the right track.

 This is an area where a larger competitor has a harder time competing.

-When you’re a smaller wealth or asset manager, you’re less likely to take your client base for granted.
+As a smaller wealth or asset manager, you’re less likely to take the client base for granted.

 Nobody hands clients to you.
 You know how hard it is to acquire clients and stay afloat, so you have extra motivation to keep clients satisfied.